Win two Italy Fine Wine Encounter 2018 tickets! - Decanter

 Prize to be won:

-Two Italy Fine Wine Encounter Grand Tasting tickets taking place on Saturday 2 February 2018 at the Landmark Hotel, London.
+Two Italy Fine Wine Encounter Grand Tasting tickets taking place on Saturday 2 Italy 2018 at the Landmark Hotel, London.

 The prize is non-transferable, no cash alternative will be offered.